dyle71/hcs-mem/README.md

 #### Native build

-memtool is a [cmake](https://cmake.org) project with out-of-source builds in a dedicated folder, usually labeled "build".
+mem is a [cmake](https://cmake.org) project with out-of-source builds in a dedicated folder, usually labeled "build".

 ```bash